roman-milk/roman-milk.github.io/teachers-confused-mind.md

  Susan wasn't about to let her off that easy and leaned down to look under the door.
 "Why Beth, you're beating off in a public restroom.
 I had no idea you were so kinky.
 Oh my god, look at that puddle between your legs.
 I guess you seeing Trish naked did make you horny.
 I didn't know you were a lesbian slut.
 Well finish up and get back out here.
 We need to pick out your dress.
 Oh, and by the way, make sure you clean up your mess and while you're at it use your tongue," she said as she stood to walk out the door.
 Just as she opened the door, she heard a faint "Sure Susan, anything you want."
 Susan smiled and rejoined the others to wait for Beth to finish.

  Beth was beyond humiliated.
 Susan had just caught her naked and masturbating in a public toilet.
 There was no mistaking what she was doing and what made it worse was she didn't even cum.
 The only thing she accomplished was make her body even more aroused.
 Now her face was on the floor as she licked up her juices as she was told.
 'What is wrong with me?' she thought, 'I can't refuse any of her orders.
 What has she done to me?
 Oh God we're here for 5 more days.
 I don't know if I can survive this.'
-Report_Story #1